OlimSadullaev/JWT_Projects/README.md

 # JWT_Projects

-JWTWebApit file is about JWT basics in ASP.Net Web Api
+JWTWebApit file is about JWT basics in ASP.Net Core Web Api